-A 19th century petroleum product – kerosene – makes petroleum history when it fuels the first stage of the Saturn V rocket that carries Apollo 11 to the moon, where astronaut Neil Armstrong announces on July 20, 1969, “Houston, Tranquility Base here.
+A 19th century petroleum product – kerosene – made petroleum history when it fuels the first stage of the Saturn V rocket that carries Apollo 11 to the moon, where astronaut Neil Armstrong announced on July 20, 1969, “Houston, Tranquility Base here.
 The Eagle has landed.”

 Although the Saturn V was last launched in 1972, “rocket grade” kerosene continues to fuel spaceflight – powering today’s Atlas and Delta II launch vehicles…and Russia’s Soyuz.

 On July 9, 1883, L. Frank Baum – whose father found great success in Pennsylvania oilfields – opens Baum’s Castorine Company in Syracuse, New York.